Clouder7Source/vtiger/README.md

 # vtiger
-Extend functions to CRM Vtiger 6, without lose core update functionality.
+Extend functions to CRM Vtiger 6

+> Without losing the integrity of the core

 ## Features